 Apple, Amazon deny Bloomberg report on Chinese hardware attack

-Bloomberg Businessweek cited 17 unnamed intelligence and company sources as saying that Chinese spies had placed computer chips inside equipment used by about 30 companies and multiple U.S. government agencies, which would give Beijing secret access to internal networks.
+Bloomberg cited 17 unidentified sources from intelligence agencies and business to support claims that Chinese spies had placed computer chips inside equipment used by about 30 companies and multiple U.S. government agencies, which would give Beijing secret access to internal networks.

 China`s Ministry of Foreign Affairs did not respond to a written request for comment.
 Beijing has previously denied allegations of orchestrating cyber attacks against Western companies.

-The story reported that malicious chips were planted by a unit of the Chinese People`s Liberation Army, which infiltrated the supply chain of computer hardware maker Super Micro Computer Inc
+The report said that a unit of the Chinese People`s Liberation Army infiltrated the supply chain of computer hardware maker Super Micro Computer Inc

-Bloomberg reported that Amazon Web Services uncovered the malicious chips in 2015 when examining servers manufactured by a company known as Elemental Technologies, which AWS eventually acquired.
+Bloomberg reported that Amazon uncovered the malicious chips in 2015 when examining servers manufactured by a company known as Elemental Technologies which Amazon eventually acquired.

 The investigation found that Elemental servers, which were assembled by Super Micro, were tainted with tiny microchips that were not part of their design, Bloomberg said.
 Amazon reported the matter to U.S. authorities, who determined that the chips allowed attackers to create "a stealth doorway" into networks using those servers, the story said.

-AWS told Bloomberg it had re-reviewed its records related to the Elemental acquisition and "found no evidence to support claims of malicious chips or hardware modifications."
+AWS told Bloomberg it had reviewed its records related to the Elemental acquisition and "found no evidence to support claims of malicious chips or hardware modifications."

-Bloomberg also reported that Apple in 2015 found malicious chips in servers it purchased from the hardware maker, then stopped doing business with Super Micro in 2016 for reasons that were not related, citing three unnamed company insiders.
+Bloomberg also reported that Apple in 2015 found malicious chips in servers it purchased from the hardware maker, citing three unidentified company insiders.

-Apple denied the account, saying it had investigated the claims.
+Apple denied the account, saying it had investigated Bloomberg`s claims.